Find Your Perfect School

 Accreditation: HLC and CCNE

-You have one less concern on your hands as Herzing assures its students their clinical placement.
+You have one less concern on your hands as Herzing assures its students of their clinical placement.
 Herzing is also known for high-quality nursing instruction.

 The benefits of earning a master of social work (MSW) degree outweigh the costs in time, effort, and money.
 These include more job opportunities, many of which are in leadership roles, and better chances at being a licensed clinical social worker (CSW).